scotthmccoy/scotthmccoy.github.io/_posts/2024-04-25-exiftool-and-command-line-swift.md

 This command line swift script consumes a text file containing output from exiftool and sorts photos by distance to provided GPS coordinates.
-The conversion of GPS degrees to miles is interesting.
+The conversion formula of GPS degrees to miles is interesting, as is using swift's RegexBuilder.

 TODO:
 1. It's a bit slow.
 It can handle about 22 photos per second on my laptop, or about 15 minutes with 20,000 files.
 It could probably use a status bar like this one: https://github.com/jkandzi/Progress.swift/blob/master/Sources/Progress.swift